Yeecy-sketch/mc-docker-restart/README.md

 # README
 An automatic restart script for itzg/minecraft-server docker container.
 The script can wait until all players log off until it restarts the server.
+Relies on container's restart policy to start back up.
 Add something to trigger it daily, like crontab.

 # Options